quickkennedy/Garm3n-QL/README.md

 - damage account overlaps with healer
 - enabling then disabling streamer mode breaks many things
 - killstreak notification has extra space on the right
-- when using helvetica killername can go outside of its borders
 - when payload cart has a red outline it is too big for the payload cart texture